Julia Greeley: Death

-Greeley died on June 7, 1918 and lay in repose in Loyola Chapel—a first for a Catholic layperson in Denver that has not been repeated.
+Greeley died on June 7, 1918, and lay in repose in Sacred Heart Church's Loyola Chapel – a first for a Catholic layperson in Denver that has not been repeated.
 She was then buried in Mount Olivet Cemetery.

-Legacy

-Possible sainthood
+Beatification process

-In January 2014, the Archdiocese of Denver opened an investigation for her canonization.
+In January 2014, the Archdiocese of Denver opened an investigation for her beatification.

-Greeley is one of the four people that U.S. bishops voted to allow to be investigated for possible sainthood at their fall meeting that year.
+Greeley is one of the four people that U.S. bishops voted to allow to be investigated for beatification at their fall meeting that year.
 She joins four other African Americans placed into consideration in recent years, and is the second most recent.
 Her body was moved to Denver's Cathedral Basilica of the Immaculate Conception in 2017, making her the first person to be interred there since it opened in 1912.

 As of May 2021, her inquiry was accepted and validated by the Congregation for the Causes of Saints, and a positio summarizing her life began to be written.
-Waldery Hilgeman is the Postulator of the cause of canonization.
+The postulator of the cause of beatification is Waldery Hilgeman.